The Null Device

 Yes, I did have an epiphany.
 I saw with greater clarity than ever before in my life that when I say "Thank goodness!" this is not merely a euphemism for "Thank God!"
 (We atheists don't believe that there is any God to thank.)
 I really do mean thank goodness!
 There is a lot of goodness in this world, and more goodness every day, and this fantastic human-made fabric of excellence is genuinely responsible for the fact that I am alive today.
-It is a worthy recipient of the gratitude I feel today, and I want to celebrate that fact here and now.And while he forgives those who prayed for him, he chides them for wasting their time doing so when they could have expended the effort on something that would have made a difference:
+It is a worthy recipient of the gratitude I feel today, and I want to celebrate that fact here and now.

 I translate my religious friends' remarks readily enough into one version or another of what my fellow brights have been telling me: "I've been thinking about you, and wishing with all my heart ... that you come through this OK."
 The fact that these dear friends have been thinking of me in this way, and have taken an effort to let me know, is in itself, without any need for a supernatural supplement, a wonderful tonic.
 These messages from my family and from friends around the world have been literally heart-warming in my case, and I am grateful for the boost in morale (to truly manic heights, I fear!) that it has produced in me.
 But I am not joking when I say that I have had to forgive my friends who said that they were praying for me.
 I have resisted the temptation to respond "Thanks, I appreciate it, but did you also sacrifice a goat?"
 I feel about this the same way I would feel if one of them said "I just paid a voodoo doctor to cast a spell for your health."
 What a gullible waste of money that could have been spent on more important projects!
 Don't expect me to be grateful, or even indifferent.
 I do appreciate the affection and generosity of spirit that motivated you, but wish you had found a more reasonable way of expressing it.